Brian-Aldridge/mod-customlogin/README.md

 ### **Description**

 `mod-customlogin` is a highly configurable module for AzerothCore that provides custom login rewards, announcements, and features for new characters.
-It allows server administrators to customize items, abilities, reputations, and more through a configuration file without modifying the source code.
+It lets server administrators customize items, abilities, reputations, bags, mounts, professions, and more via configuration—no source edits needed.

-This module is compatible with Playerbot and other forks that do not expose public session accessors.
+Compatibility: built and tested for AzerothCore WotLK (3.3.5).
+All default examples use WotLK-valid IDs.
+Playerbot and forks without public session accessors are supported.

 ---